Arizona Dream: Plot

-Axel has a dream about an Eskimo who catches a rare halibut and brings it back to his family in an igloo.
+Axel has a dream about an Inuit who catches a rare halibut and brings it back to his family in an igloo.
 Axel's cousin Paul coaxes Axel from his job tagging fish in New York City to Arizona to attend his uncle Leo's trophy wedding to a much younger woman.
 His uncle tries to persuade him to stay permanently and take over the family business of selling Cadillacs.
 Axel resists at first, but he decides to give it a try.

 Axel encounters two strange women: Elaine, a woman who always had a dream of building a flying machine, and her stepdaughter Grace, who is jealous of Elaine and dreams of killing herself and being reincarnated as a turtle.
+In one scene, Axel and Paul are dealing with Grace's stubborn turtle at dinner.
+Grace is seen sitting in a chair that levitates as she smiles to her new friends.
+There seemed to be an implied symbolism that people saw Grace as one who transcends the way of the stubborn turtle.

 Axel starts lusting after Elaine and decides to help make her dreams come true.
 As he and Elaine build the machine day by day, Grace starts destroying the contraption.
 Axel then rebuilds.
 Leo and Paul arrive at Elaine and Grace's house to encourage Axel to come back as Elaine threatens them with a shotgun.
 Axel and Elaine complete the machine and test it, but it crashes into a tree.

-Axel then decides to put both Elaine and Grace out of their misery, but can not go through with it.
+Axel then decides to put both Elaine and Grace out of their misery, but cannot go through with it.
 Grace has the idea to play Russian Roulette with him.
 Axel is scared at first, but at his second turn he pulls the trigger multiple times.
 The gun does not fire.
 Axel, Elaine, and Grace come to Paul's talent show.
 He decides to play Cary Grant's role from North by Northwest with the famous crop duster scene.
 Paul receives the score of 1.
 Leo's fiancée then approaches them to say that there is something wrong with Leo.
 Axel realizes that Leo is dying and calls an ambulance.